fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/coexistence-chat-calls-presence.md

 ### Federated routing for new chats or calls

-The tables below capture routing of federated calls and chats, and are valid for new calls or chats.
+The tables capture routing of federated calls and chats, and are valid for new calls or chats.
 They describe which client will receive a new call or chat, if originated by a user on the left, to a federated target user on the right.
-In summary, if the conversation is possible as described above, messages sent to TeamsOnly users will always land in Teams; messages sent to Skype for Business mode users will always land in Skype for Business; messages sent to Islands users will always land in Skype for Business regardless of the client from which they were sent.
+In summary, if the conversation is possible as described previously, messages sent to TeamsOnly users will always land in Teams; messages sent to Skype for Business mode users will always land in Skype for Business; messages sent to Islands users will always land in Skype for Business regardless of the client from which they were sent.

 Routing for federated chats and calls differs from in-tenant routing in that Islands users will always receive a federated communication in Skype for Business.
 This is because the federated partner might not yet be using Teams.
 Routing to Skype for Business for any islands mode recipient ensures messages will always be received.
 Routing to Teams could potentially result in missed communication if the intended recipient doesn't use Teams.